sujinyan/deepops/README.md

 [Slurm](https://slurm.schedmd.com/overview.html) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.

-See the [Slurm Guide](docs/slurm-cluster.md) for information on building a GPU-enabled Slurm cluster
+See the [Slurm Deployment Guide](docs/slurm-cluster.md) for information on building a GPU-enabled Slurm cluster

 ### DGX POD Hybrid Cluster